mdkamran-stack/kubernetes/devops_molvi/k8s_understanding.md

 ## pv & pvc pv is something attached to a pod & pvc is per vol claim for attached to pod, we have to claim once succeful then it will attached to pod.

+## diff b/w Replicaset vs Daemonset vs Statefulset.

+Replicaset ensures that identical no.of pod running at every time if i am using 3 replica means 3 pods are always running on my worker nodes.

+Daemonset: It ensure 1 pod is running on each worker node best for log collection monitoring and security agents.

+Statefulset: application which need persistent data stores each pod will get dedicated persistent volume attached to it for data storage if we have application using mysql or mongodb.

+## Roles RBAC
+Roles is set of permission for specific namespace.
+Cluster Roles set of permissions for Entire clsuter.